5 Books We Recommend For Native American Heritage Month (For Kids And Teens!)

 The Marrow Thieves is a young adult novel written by Cherie Dimaline, a member of the Métis Nation of Ontario.

-The Marrow Thieves takes place in a dystopian future, after humanity has nearly destroyed the world through global warming.
-Additionally, most of the population has lost the ability to dream.
+The Marrow Thieves takes place in a dystopian future after humanity has nearly destroyed the world through global warming, and most of the population has lost the ability to dream.
 The only people still able to dream are the Indigenous people of North America, who are being hunted for their bone marrow, which is believed to be the key to their dreams.

-In the novel, the main character, Frenchie, along with his friends, are hunted by what they call the Recruiters.
+In the novel, Frenchie and his friends are hunted by what they call the Recruiters.
 The Recruiters plan to take them to schools to extract their bone marrow.

 These schools are a direct reference to the Native American boarding schools of the late 1800s and early 1900s.
 During that time, the U.S. and Canada established these schools (often called “residential schools,” especially in Canada) for the express purpose of assimilating Indigenous students.
 Indigenous children were forcibly removed from their families to be taken to these schools, where their identities were erased.